bennyhat/papa_visits/README.md

 - stop just the database - `make stop.db`
 - stop just either app- `make stop.app.a`, etc.

-## Using the Application
+# Using the Application
 Since this is simple API, with no GUI, you'll either need Postman, or a few command line tools to use it.
+This also assumes you've started the application in the background using steps in the [Running the application release](#running-the-application-release) section.

 This section will use the following tools to demonstrate use:
 - `jq` - installed as a tool already via `asdf`
 - `curl` - installed on Mac by default

-### Create a user
+## Create a user
 This will create a user and get back a token, which we'll use in subsequent requests
 ``` shell
 token=$(